senacor/cloud-native-training/04_service-mesh/README.md

 Next, you will migrate your front-end and catalogue services with istio.

 There is a problem with istio concerning the catalogue-db service.
 This service uses TCP connections and this seems to be a problem with the current version of istio.
+Actually the problem is that ISTIO is trying to be too smart.
+By default it activates a so called mutual TLS feature and falls back to plain connections if this doesn't work.
+This feature works well with HTTP and other protocols which ISTIO knows, but for plain TCP this fails resulting in garbeled connections.
+We will fix that in a later step.

 For the deployments front-end and catalogue, inject the istio sidecar into the deployment like this: